Aaron052399/vscode-php-debug-manager/README.md

   - warn: unstage first, require “Continue” to re-stage; supports “Reveal Location” and “Reveal in Manager”
   - lenient: log only
 - Configurable and enabled by default (strict)
+- Intercept types can be configured; strict and warn modes respect your selection
+- Command: `phpDebugManager.stagingGuard.configureTypes` (shield icon) opens a multi-select for built-in types

 ### VarDumper Tool (featured)
 - Shortcut: mac `cmd+shift+/`, win/linux `ctrl+shift+/`